EvanBurnette/samplekiller/Backlog of User Stories.md

 ### In Progress

 1. Categorized samples can be automatically renamed and downloaded by pressing the export button
-    * Choose a data structure and refactor for that data structure
+    * Choose a *better* data structure and refactor for that data structure
         - 1 Array of objects for the sample list + links + src

-    * Samplenames will be prefixed with the category name and saved to the user's computer
+    * ~~Samplenames will be prefixed with the category name and saved to the user's computer~~

 1. As a patreon hustler, I need software to get out of my way to get back to making content
     * When a user categorizes a sample, the next sample is automatically focused **(need to get working with button clicks as well)**